FrenchTechTips/create-ts-react-extension/README.md

 Create React & Redux & Tailwind bundle Web Extension Template with no config.

 - [Creating an App](#creating-an-app) – How to create a new app.
-- [User Guide](https://FrenchTechTips.github.io/create-react-extension-ts/) – How to develop apps bootstrapped with Create React App.
+- [User Guide](https://FrenchTechTips.github.io/create-react-extension/) – How to develop apps bootstrapped with Create React App.

-Create-react-extension-ts works on Firefox, Chrome.<br>
+create-ts-react-extension works on Firefox, Chrome.<br>
 If something doesn’t work, please [file an issue](https://github.com/FrenchTechTips/create-react-extension/issues/new).<br>
-If you have questions or need help, please ask in [GitHub Discussions](https://github.com/FrenchTechTips/create-react-extension-ts/discussions).
+If you have questions or need help, please ask in [GitHub Discussions](https://github.com/FrenchTechTips/create-react-extension/discussions).

 ## Authors